 Olive oil is a monounsaturated, heart healthy fat.
 It is loaded with antioxidants that help protect the heart and blood cells from damage.
 Olive oil is a major ingredient in the Mediterranean diet, which is known for its cardiovascular benefits.
 Eating olive oil every day is not only good for the heart, but may also aid in weight loss and pain relief.
 However, because it's high in calories, you should ingest oil in moderation and, as with any other supplement, you should consult your doctor before taking it.

 Drinking olive oil may assist with weight loss, relieve pain and help keep your heart healthy.
 Although, you should talk to your doctor or consult with a dietitian to see if drinking the heart-healthy fat is the best choice for you.

 An olive oil-enriched diet may facilitate weight loss.
-A study by Mary M. Flynn and Steven E. Reinert published in the June 2010 issue of “Journal of Women's Health” studied two groups of women on diets.
-One group was on a low-fat diet and the other group was on an olive oil-enriched diet.
+A study by Mary M. Flynn and Steven E. Reinert published in the June 2010 issue of Journal of Women's Health studied two groups of women on diets.
+One group was on a low-fat diet and the other group was on an olive oil-enriched diet, consuming 3 tablespoons of olive oil a day.
 In the olive oil group, 80 percent of participants had a weight loss of at least 5 percent.
 In the low-fat diet group, only 31 percent of participants had a weight loss of 5 percent.
 The researchers concluded that a supplement of olive oil to a regularly balanced diet brought about a greater weight loss than the low-fat diet.